-Dryer sheets are nice to have on hand.
-They give your laundry a fresh scent and take care of static, but you don't have to buy them at the store.
-Making your own dryer sheets is easy and cheap, and you will love how they make your clothes feel.
+Dryer sheets are a must to have on hand.
+They give your laundry a fresh scent and take care of static cling.
+Did you know you don't have to buy them at the store?
+Making your own dryer sheets is easy and cheap, and you will love how effective they are!

 Natural Homemade Dryer Sheets With Vinegar